 Collecting your Data

 Start by gathering as much information as you possibly can.
-Start with basic information, (name, age, social security number) and then expand from there.
+Begin with basic information, (name, age, social security number) and then expand from there.
 The more information you can gather the better.
-Good places to start gathering information are old bank statements, loan applications, bankbooks, and financial records.
-These documents are often treasure troves of information, such as a social security number or a date of birth.
+Good places to start looking are old bank statements, loan applications, bankbooks, and financial records.
+These documents are often treasure troves of information, such as a social security numbers or a date of birth.

-Once you have this information and write it all down so that you have easy access to it while you are tracking down the person.
-Use a Data Collection Work Sheet (see sample below) to help you organize the information you have collected.
-When the form is completed, keep it with you when you contact anyone as an easy reference and a place to add any additional information.
+Once you have this information, you should write it all down so that you have easy access to it while you are tracking down the person.
+Use a Data Collection Worksheets (see sample below) to help you organize the information you have collected.
+When the form is completed, keep it with you when you contact anyone.
+The worksheet will serve as an easy reference and a place to add any additional information you obtain during the discussion.

 Contact their Friends and Family